Historical Keyboards

 Permanent collection

 Equipped with 8' 8' 4' choirs and buff rail, this versatile late-Baroque harpsichord is suitable for everything from Bach, Rameau, and Couperin to Haydn and early Mozart.
-The keyboards and transposable and can be coupled.

 Available for local rental This harpsichord is available for use by professional organisations and individuals.